pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Postgres DCB recorder
 ---------------------

-The :class:`~eventsourcing.dcb.postgres_tt.PostgresDCBRecorderTT` class implements :class:`~eventsourcing.dcb.api.DCBRecorder` in PostgreSQL using the following approach.
+The :class:`~eventsourcing.dcb.postgres_tt.PostgresDcbRecorderTT` class implements :class:`~eventsourcing.dcb.api.DcbRecorder` in PostgreSQL using the following approach.

 It can be used by a DCB application by setting the ``PERSISTENCE_MODULE`` environment variable to ``"eventsourcing.dcb.postgres_tt"``, along with other settings such as the database name